Teaching Philosophy // ABOUT THE UofSC BASSOON STUDIO

 I'm lucky, as a performer, to be able to travel a lot and play in some really cool places.
 That's one of the best parts of being a musician, in my opinion: the opportunities it provides to travel and meet interesting people all over the world.
 However, to me, the work I do that's most important is right here in Columbia, South Carolina.

 This "local first" attitude, helping make one's own region a vital center of music-making, is something I want my students to take on as well, and one facet that makes bassoon study at USC special.
-To that end, we prioritize projects and events each year that either take us into the community or bring the community to us.
-Double Reed Days and All-State Double Reed Workshops, alternating yearly, bring students to USC from throughout the state and region.
+To that end, we prioritize community-centered projects and events each year.
+Double Reed Days and All-State Double Reed Workshops, alternating yearly, bring students to UofSC from throughout the state and region.
 Events like Sounds Around Town take chamber music to the streets.
-The newly-formed Carolina Double Reed Collective, a USC student organization, applies for funding to support travel, guest artist visits, and other events.
+The newly-formed Carolina Double Reed Collective, a UofSC student organization, applies for funding to support travel, guest artist visits, and other events.

-The bassoon studio's biggest recent project involved commissioning and arranging new bassoon music to accompany readings of children's books at the Richland County Public Library.
+The bassoon studio's biggest recent project takes our students directly into the community: Bassoons in Schools provides free lessons to area students who would not ordinarily be able to afford them (and gives USC bassoonists valuable teaching experience!).
+One of our favorite past projects involved commissioning and arranging new bassoon music to accompany readings of children's books at the Richland County Public Library.
 As a part of the concert we brought in a special guest artist and composer, bassoonist Christopher Weait, for a fully-costumed, staged performance of his theatrical piece "Ralph's Secret Weapon."
 To support all of this, we raised more than $1,000 in a GoFundMe campaign.
 The event was a lot of work, but we came together so much as a studio in the process -- and the delight on the kids' faces in the concert (and maybe the inspiration of some future bassoonists!) was worth every hour and penny spent.

 Maybe you have an idea for a community-centered project we could take on!
 If so, don't hesitate to contact us.